HKU-BAL/Gungnir/README.md

 go run main.go -action Reconstruction -output "../Outcome"
 ```
 After this step, your original file will be recovered in *output* file inside the *Outcome* directory.

+## Customized Usage
+Our codec supports various modifiable parameters to optimize specific use case: